-Jimmy Liu is a piano technician, tuning pianos for Carnegie Mellon University and has tuned pianos for over 250 private clients in Pittsburgh since 2010.
+Jimmy Liu is a highly sought after piano technician, tuning pianos for Carnegie Mellon University, and has tuned pianos for over 250 clients in Pittsburgh since 2010.
 The rate for piano tuning is $160 for first time clients, $130 for subsequent visits.
 Accepted forms of payment include cash, check, Venmo, Zelle, and Paypal.
 The visit should last around 90 minutes depending on the condition of the piano, which includes minor repairs.
-Jimmy is also fully vaccinated against Covid-19, but still ask that both parties wear a mask for the time being.
+Jimmy is also fully vaccinated against Covid-19.

 For booking inquiries please email Liujunyi22@gmail.com or call 412-251-7219.